NixOS/nixpkgs/pkgs/development/lisp-modules-lite/README.md

 - More lisps
 - Test on Linux
 - integrate with borg?
 First: decide if this belongs in nixpkgs at all.
+- Check if `lispDerivation` is actually the best name for this function

 ### TODO: Fetching updates from source packages